aarathyKeyvalue/vertical-stepper/README.md

 An example for steps array is shown below:
 ```
-stepsArray = [{
+stepsArray = [
+  {
     label: 'Step 1',
     description: 'This is Step 1',
     status: 'visited'
   },
   {
     label: 'Step 2',
     description: 'This is Step 2',
     status: 'unvisited'
   },
   {
     label: 'Step 3',
     description: 'This is Step 3',
     status: 'completed'
-     }];
+  }
+];
 ```
 You can use `onStepClick` event handler which fires each time you click on a step or its label or description
 ```
 const [activeStepIndex, setActiveStepIndex] = useState(0);

 const handleStepClick = (step, stepIndex) => {
-setActiveStepIndex(stepIndex);
+  setActiveStepIndex(stepIndex);S
 };

 <Stepper